Ferie/Cross-browser_Custom_HTML_Select_Tag_Arrow/README.md

 Well, if the answer is "YES", or maybe you want a **select arrow that appear the same** in every most famous browsers and in the old ones, here there is an easy trick.

+You can find all the CSS and HTML code in the example file in this repository.

-*It's all CSS, no JavaScript needed!*
+######*It's all CSS, no JavaScript needed!*######

+(NOTE: I have put all the CSS and HTML code in the same file because it is only a very simple and easy to understand example).

 ### Chrome, Firefox, Opera, Internet Explorer 10+ Custom Select Tag Arrow

-For these browser, it is easy to set the same background, so that the arrow can be the same.
+For these browser, it is easy to **set the same background for the *select* tag** in order to have the same arrow.

-To do so, you have to reset the browser's default style for the HTML *select* tag and then set the custom background.
+To do so, you have to reset the browser's default style for the *select* tag and set the custom background with the arrow.

-See the example file for more details about the code.
+See the example file for more details about the CSS rules.

-(NOTE: I have put all the code in the same file because it is only a very simple and easy to understand example).